This post is dedicated to S, who helps to advocate for acceptance, not just awareness for disabled friends

 Ask if there are certain things you should (or shouldn’t) do

 I don’t like it when people sneak up behind me, because I don’t know if they are a friend or a stranger.
 Because of this, I request that my friends not sneak up on me from behind, or hug me from behind.
 I also ask them to identify themselves when they start talking, which is as simple as saying “Hey Veronica, it’s (name).”
-Read more about how to approach people with vision impairments without scaring them here.

 Be mindful of triggers

 I have photosensitivity, so I can’t handle flashing or strobing lights.
 I remind new friends of this when we are going somewhere that is likely to have flashing lights.
 This includes before they show me gifs, when watching a video, and other situations.
 After being friends for a while, several of my friends have told me that when they see flashing lights in public, they instinctively tell me to close my eyes, even if I’m not with them.
-Read more about photosensitivity in the classroom here.

 A note on person-first versus identity-first language